Aluminium vs uPVC Sliding Doors: Which One Is Better for Your Home?

 What mistakes should homeowners avoid?

 Another mistake is ignoring the size of the opening.
 Large openings need stronger frames.
 Aluminium is usually better for wide spans because it supports bigger glass panels with better stability.
+Many buyers also forget to check the glass quality.
+Toughened glass, laminated glass, or double glazing can improve safety, sound control, and insulation.

 Installation is equally important.
 Even the best sliding door can fail if the track is not aligned properly.
 Always choose an experienced supplier who checks the site before finalising the product.